XZEERH/iloveyou/README.md

 ## 💳 Credit
 Dibuat dengan ❤️ oleh **Razeerh**.
-*Special thanks to the astronomy & coding community.*
+*Special thanks to the all & coding community.*

 ---
 *Follow me for more cool projects!*